-- 2. Do you have expectations death will rob you of your joy temporarily but you will recover - 3.
-Take a few moments to reflect on the lessons you would like to take away from this study? - 1.
+- 1. What is your personal philosophical system concerning your life? - 2.
+Do you have expectations death will rob you of your joy temporarily but you will recover - Take a few moments to reflect on the lessons you would like to take away from this study?
+Lessons: - 1. - 2. - 3.